-Canon G7 X Mark II versus Panasonic ZS100
+Canon G7 X Mark II vs Panasonic ZS100

-The Canon PowerShot G7 X Mark II and the Panasonic Lumix DMC-ZS100 (labelled Panasonic TZ100 in some countries) are two digital cameras that were officially introduced, respectively, in February 2016 and January 2016.
+The Canon PowerShot G7 X Mark II and the Panasonic Lumix DMC-ZS100 (labelled Panasonic TZ100 in some countries) are two digital cameras that were announced, respectively, in February 2016 and January 2016.
 Both the G7X Mark II and the ZS100 are fixed lens compact cameras that are equipped with an one-inch sensor.
-Both cameras offer a resolution of 20 megapixel.
+Both cameras offer a resolution of 20 megapixels.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic ZS100 is notably larger (12 percent) than the Canon G7 X Mark II.
 However, the ZS100 is slightly lighter (2 percent) than the G7X Mark II.
 In this context, it is worth noting that neither the G7X Mark II nor the ZS100 are weather-sealed.